IGITUGraz/LSNN-official/README.md

 For more details about LSNN see [1].
 This model uses a method of network rewiring to keep a sparse connectivity during training, this method is called DEEP R and is described in [2].
 Please cite us if that's relevant.

 ## Usage
-After installation load the LSNN library, load the LSNN tensorflow cell, and use it in place of standard tensorflow 1.12 rnn cells:
+After installation load the LSNN library, load our implementation of the ALIF tensorflow cell (adaptive leaky integrate and fire), and use it in place of standard tensorflow 1.12 rnn cells:

 ```python
 import lsnn